ocient/pyocient_release/README.md

 A major release with the following content

-- Packaging has been significantly refactored to match python packaging standards.
+- Packaging has been significantly refactored to match Python® packaging standards.
     Internally the code is now broken into pyocient.api and pyocient.cli, though this should not require interface changes.
-- Python context manager support has been added to connections and cursors
+- Python context manager support has been added to connections and cursors.
-- Python type annotations have been added to the pyocient API
+- Python type annotations have been added to the pyocient API.
-- The CLI returns a non-zero code on failing statements
+- Fixed the command-line interface (CLI) to return a non-zero code for statements that fail.
-- CLI output has been standardized to either go to the output file or stdout
+- CLI output has been standardized to either go to the output file or standard output (stdout).
-- The option to echo statements has been added as a command line option
+- The option to echo statements has been added as a command-line option.
-- The `pyocient.SyntaxError` exception, which conflicted with the builtin python `SyntaxException` has been removed.
+- The `pyocient.SyntaxError` exception, which conflicted with the built-in Python `SyntaxException`, has been removed.
-- `pyocient.version` has been removed in favor of the more standard `pyocient.__version__`
+- `pyocient.version` has been removed in favor of the more standard `pyocient.__version__`.

 ## 1.0.15